Crime NewsEnvironmentInternational NewsNewsOur News

 Rhino Poacher trampled to death by Elephants in South Africa

-Elephant poaching is widespread throughout Africa, with tens of thousands killed each year for their ivory tusks which can be sculpted into accessories as well as fashion jewellery, according to the World Wide Fund for Nature.
-The populace decreased from 1.3 million to 600,000 from 1979 to 1987, the University of Washington’s Center for Conservation Biology found.
+Across the vast expanse of Africa, the tragic issue of elephant poaching persists, with tens of thousands ruthlessly murdered each year for the coveted ivory tusks that can be transformed into fashionable accessories and jewelry.
+Disturbingly, according to the World Wide Fund for Nature, the elephant population plummeted from 1.3 million to a mere 600,000 between the years 1979 and 1987, as observed by the University of Washington’s Center for Conservation Biology.

 Kyle James Lee